 Like other documents, you shouldn’t sign a Closing Disclosure Form, unless you understand and agree to all the terms.
 Once it’s signed it becomes a legal document and it could involve a lengthy court battle if the consumer wants to make any changes.

 The title industry is a multifaceted arena and is regulated by several different agencies or organizations.
 The Real Estate Settlement Procedures Act (RESPA) is a federally mandated consumer protection statute designed to help homebuyers be more informed during the home buying process.
 RESPA is administered and enforced by the Consumer Financial Protection Bureau (CFPB).
-RESPA insures that consumers throughout the nation are provided with helpful information about the cost of the mortgage settlement.
+RESPA ensures that consumers throughout the nation are provided with helpful information about the cost of the mortgage settlement.
 They also provide additional protection from unnecessarily high settlement charges caused by certain abusive practices.
 You may contact the Consumer Financial Protection Bureau’s Consumer Response Team at 855-411-2372.
+You may also email the CFPB Team with questions about the RESPA law at firstname.lastname@example.org.

 The Department of Financial Services (DFS) regulates a real estate transaction only if title insurance was purchased as part of the real estate closing or if the title agency established an escrow fund in connection with a closing.